The empty grave: what's in it for you?

 Science shows that just because something seems to defy explanation doesn't mean it isn't true.
 Scientists at the forefront of physics have come to terms with phenomena that turn conventional logic upside down.
 At the quantum level, the rules that regulate our daily lives break down and new rules apply, even if they contradict logic in such a way that they seem absurd.
 Light can act both as a wave and as a particle.
 A particle can be in two places at the same time.
 Some subatomic quarks have to spin twice before "going around once" while others only need to spin half a revolution.
 The more we learn about the quantum world, the less likely it seems.
 However, experiment after experiment shows that quantum theory is correct.

-We have the tools to explore the physical world and are often surprised at its inner details.
-We have no tools to examine divine and spiritual realities - we have to accept them as God reveals them to us.
-We were told of these things by Jesus himself and by those he commissioned to preach and write.
-The evidence we have from scripture, history, and our own experience supports the belief that Jesus is one with God and one with humanity. «I have given them the glory that you have given me, so that they may be one as we are one, I in them and you in me, so that they may be perfectly one and the world may know that you have sent me and love them as you love me »(John 17,22-23).
+We have the tools to explore the physical world and are often surprised by its inner details.
+We have no tools to investigate divine and spiritual realities—we must accept them as God reveals them to us.
+These things were told to us by Jesus himself and by those he commissioned to preach and write.
+The evidence we have from Scripture, history, and our own experience supports the belief that Jesus is one with God and with humanity.
+“I have given them the glory that you gave me, that they may be one even as we are one, I in them and you in me, that they may be brought to complete unity.
+Then the world will know that you sent me and have loved them even as you have loved me.”
+(Joh 17,22-23).

 When Jesus was raised, the two natures reached a new dimension of living together, which led to a new kind of creation - a glorified human being who was no longer subject to death and decay.